kaalam/document.source/jazz_reference/pages/basics/basics_fundamental.md

 ### Filesystems, remote sources, distributed filesystems

 A **JazzFileSystem** is an abstraction to manage files in the Linux box running Jazz as JazzBlocks without necessarily copying their content.
-Since blocks have attributes, we can tag them to specify what services can do what on each file.
-This typically includes decompressing, compressing, scaling, etc.
+Since blocks have attributes, we can tag them to specify what functions can be applied to each file.
+This typically includes decompressing, compressing, scaling images, etc.

 {% include note.html content="Given a **tar.gz** file containing 10K **jpeg** images with different sizes and a **csv** file with labels corresponding to them, we want to build a dataframe with two columns: **image** (with identical dimensions) and **label** for training a